 Is the Contemplative Life Program (CLP) for individuals or can it be shared in a group setting?

 The booklets can be used both for individual, in-home use as well as in a group setting.
 More and more Centering Prayer groups are using the CLP as part of their group focus.
 In fact, the CLP, through various topics, might be the focus of a group or community for an entire year, as it has great potential to build connection, belonging and spiritual deepening in a group setting.
 For suggestions on how to use the CLP in a group setting, please email Pamela Begeman.

 What if I have questions or comments about the program?

 We welcome the chance to hear from you.
 Please direct your questions and comments and especially your experiences with the program to CLP Info.

 Yes!
-Due to the generosity of large and small donors alike who have found great value in their own participation in the CLP, scholarships are now available.
-To request an application, please email Pamela Begeman.
+Due to the generosity of large and small donors alike who have found great value in their own participation in the CLP, partial scholarships are available.
+To request a scholarship, please go here and fill out this form.

 Father Thomas Keating

 A Trappist monk since 1944, Fr.
 Keating is the founder of Contemplative Outreach and is an internationally renowned theologian and an accomplished author.
 He has traveled the world to speak with laypeople and communities about contemplative Christian practices and the psychology of the spiritual journey.
 Since the reforms of Vatican II, Fr.
 Keating has been a core participant in and supporter of interreligious dialogue, as well as one of the founders of Centering Prayer.
 He also helped found the Snowmass Interreligious Conference, which had its first meeting in the fall of 1983 and continues to meet each spring.
 Fr.
 Keating also is a past president of the Temple of Understanding and of the Monastic Interreligious Dialogue.
 He currently resides at St. Benedict’s Monastery in Snowmass, CO.
 Read more about Thomas Keating here as well as here.